Get backlinks from our recommended provider

 • You must have tried but could not source funding from traditional lenders.

-You can borrow up to $5 million, which is more than enough to acquire small or even medium-sized businesses.
+You can borrow up to $5 million, more than enough to acquire small or even medium-sized businesses.
 However, you can only borrow what you can afford to repay, which an SBA-approved lender will determine when you apply.

 As a federal agency, the SBA enforces responsible lending and risk management so lenders can afford to charge lower rates and fees.

-6.3 Get a Home Equity Line of Credit
+Get a Home Equity Line of Credit

 If you have more than 20% equity in your home, you may qualify for a home equity line of credit (HELOC).
 A home equity line of credit (HELOC) taps into your home equity value and functions similarly to a credit card.
 Still, the interest rates are often significantly lower.